Kaggle/kaggle-api/documentation/index.md

-ABOUTME: This file is the main index for the Kaggle CLI documentation.
-ABOUTME: It provides an overview and links to the detailed documentation for each command.

 # Kaggle CLI Documentation

 Welcome to the Kaggle CLI documentation.
 This guide provides detailed information on how to use the Kaggle command-line interface to interact with Kaggle's platform.